-CRS 18-4-103 is the Colorado statute that defines the crime of second-degree arson.
-This offense entails damaging someone else’s property using fire or an explosion when that property is something other than a building or occupied structure.
-Convictions for second-degree arson are usually Class 4 felonies.
-If the property damage was less than $100, though, it is a Class 2 misdemeanor.
+CRS § 18-4-103 defines the Colorado crime of second-degree arson as damaging someone else’s property using fire or an explosion, when that property is something other than a building or occupied structure.

 In addition to second-degree arson, there are 3 other types of arson in Colorado.
 These are:

 - First-degree arson (CRS 14-4-102).
 This prohibits knowingly damaging someone else’s building or occupied structure with fire or explosives.

 - Third-degree arson (CRS 18-4-104).
 This makes it a crime to set fire in order to defraud someone.
 It often involves an attempt to collect fire insurance money.

 - Fourth-degree arson (CRS 18-4-105).
 This makes it illegal to endanger someone else or their property by setting a fire.

 In this article, our Denver Colorado criminal defense attorneys will explain:

 - 1. What is second-degree arson under CRS 18-4-103?

 - 2. Legal defenses to a charge of second-degree arson in Colorado

 - 3. What are the penalties of a conviction for arson in the second degree?